 There are two types of warranties: expressed and implied.
 An expressed warranty is what is offered to the consumer in writing and is normally presented in the form of warranty paperwork completed with the new home contract.
 An implied warranty is a gray area inasmuch as it can be defined as something a salesman or a construction worker promised that was not conveyed in writing.
 Builders do not have to honor an implied warranty, however, they may do so in the interest of good customer service.
 Under state laws, the only applicable warranty is one that is expressed in writing.

 When purchasing a new home, one benefit can be overlapping warranties.
-Above and beyond what a builder offers, most roof companies offer consumers a 10-to-20-year warranty and window manufacturers have a 20-to-30-year warranty.
+Above and beyond what a builder offers, most roof companies offer consumers an extensive warranty between 10 and 50 years depending on the materials and location, and most window manufacturers have a 10-to-30-year warranty as standard.
 These items are not covered by the builder, nor are they regulated by state laws.
 However, the overlapping coverage can be a benefit to the consumer.
 It is the responsibility of the builder to inform the buyer of the additional warranty coverage.
 The builder must also supply the warranty information on additionally covered items as well as user manuals and maintenance schedules.

 - new home image by Greg Pickens from Fotolia.com